 Although CAP applications are heard sooner, that does not mean that the application process itself is easy, or that an applicant's claim won't be denied.
 Even after accounting for the lesser amount of paperwork and evidence required, it can still be challenging to exactingly fill out the application and gather appropriate supporting documentation while dealing with a severe illness or disability.
 In addition, the SSA regularly denies more than half of first-time disability applications.

 There is help available, though.
 An experienced social security disability attorney can help you navigate the red tape involved and submit a thorough application with a statistically greater chance of approval.
-An SSDI attorney can also represent you through the appeals process if your claim is denied, so speak to one in your area today.
+An SSDI attorney can also represent you through the appeals process if your claim is denied.